Movement Disorders

 • Currently, no specific treatment is available for corticobasal degeneration. |

-Corticobasal degeneration is a neurodegenerative disorder within the category of tauopathies, a heterogenous group of dementias and movement disorders unified by neuropathological evidence of intracellular filament accumulation composed of microtubule-associated tau protein (110; 124; 31).
+Corticobasal degeneration is a neurodegenerative disorder within the category of tauopathies, a heterogenous group of dementias and movement disorders unified by neuropathological evidence of intracellular filament accumulation composed of microtubule-associated tau protein (51; 57; 12).
+As a result of differences in where the abnormal tau accumulates in the brain, the clinical presentation of corticobasal degeneration is variable, with corticobasal syndrome the most common phenotype (15).

-Corticobasal degeneration can present with language and speech alterations, particularly primary progressive aphasia.
-There are 3 types of primary progressive aphasia: 1) progressive nonfluent aphasia, characterized by effortful speech with agrammatism and speech apraxia; 2) semantic primary progressive aphasia, which involves fluent speech with loss of word and object meaning; and 3) logopenic progressive aphasia, characterized by word-finding pauses, moderate anomia, and impaired repetition of sentences (137).
-In 1 study of 10 patients with primary progressive aphasia who were followed prospectively until they became nonfluent or mute, Kertesz and Munoz found that all had evidence of frontotemporal dementia at autopsy, but 4 also had features of corticobasal degeneration (97).
-Subsequently, published reports have highlighted the emergence of corticobasal degeneration (15; 98) or a mixed-pathology in patients who initially present with primary progressive aphasia (37).
-A longitudinal study compared the clinical and neuroimaging characteristics of patients with nonfluent/agrammatic primary progressive aphasia who were later autopsy-proven to have underlying progressive supranuclear palsy or corticobasal degeneration (179).
-This study by Santos and colleagues revealed that the presence of severe dysarthria and greater white matter than gray matter atrophy at presentation and the appearance of adverse brainstem anatomical and clinical signs at follow-up were typical of progressive supranuclear palsy (179).
+There are three types of primary progressive aphasia: (1) progressive nonfluent aphasia, characterized by effortful speech with agrammatism and speech apraxia; (2) semantic primary progressive aphasia, which involves fluent speech with loss of word and object meaning; and (3) logopenic progressive aphasia, characterized by word-finding pauses, moderate anomia, and impaired repetition of sentences (64).
+In a study of 10 patients with primary progressive aphasia who were followed prospectively until they became nonfluent or mute, Kertesz and Munoz found that all had evidence of frontotemporal dementia at autopsy, but four also had features of corticobasal degeneration (43).
+Subsequently, published reports have highlighted the emergence of corticobasal degeneration (07; 44) or a mixed pathology in patients who initially present with primary progressive aphasia (19).
+A longitudinal study compared the clinical and neuroimaging characteristics of patients with nonfluent/agrammatic primary progressive aphasia who were later autopsy-proven to have underlying progressive supranuclear palsy or corticobasal degeneration (88).
 Other abnormalities of speech in corticobasal degeneration include orobuccal apraxia and a flat, aprosodic speech.
-Some patients can present with a foreign accent (123).
-A variety of speech and language abnormalities have been described in patients with corticobasal degeneration (158).
+Some patients can present with a foreign accent (56).
+A variety of speech and language abnormalities have been described in patients with corticobasal degeneration (75).

-The most affected limb can be so dysfunctional that patients find they have little control as it spontaneously floats upward or moves as if no longer attached to the patient's body ("alien limb" phenomenon) (43; 63).
-Alien limb can be seen as a motor or sensory-based phenomenon (11).
-Although the alien hand phenomenon is common (observed in 50% to 60% patients), rarely, patients may also develop alien leg phenomenon (63; 151).
-In a cohort of 150 patients with alien limb phenomenon studied by Graff-Radford and colleagues, 108 patients had a diagnosis of corticobasal degeneration (63).
-The median time from the onset of the disease to the onset of alien limb phenomenon was 12 months.
+As observed in the most common phenotypes of corticobasal degeneration, probable and possible corticobasal syndrome, the most affected limb can be so dysfunctional that patients find they have little control as it spontaneously floats upward or moves as if no longer attached to the patient's body ("alien limb" phenomenon) (22; 29).
+Alien limb can be seen as a motor or sensory-based phenomenon.
+Although the alien hand phenomenon is common (observed in 50% to 60% patients), rarely, patients may also develop alien leg phenomenon (29; 70).
+In a cohort of 150 patients with alien limb phenomenon studied by Graff-Radford and colleagues, 108 patients had a diagnosis of corticobasal degeneration (29).

 A 57-year-old librarian described an 8-month history of left-sided hand and leg incoordination.
 Specifically dating the onset of difficulty was challenging, but she experienced increasing slowness and loss of agility in the left hand when she performed tasks such as dressing, sorting cards, or typing.
 Often, the left hand cramped, and over the previous month she noted that the whole hand or index fingers occasionally moved by themselves.
 The left leg also cramped and inverted after she walked more than 200 feet.
 She felt her right side was unaffected, and her thinking was normal, although she was easily startled.
 She experienced general body jerks when reading quietly at night.
 She stumbled but had no falls.